MicrosoftDocs/Viva/workplace-analytics-insights/data-analysis.md

 ## Who sees Insights

-Organizations decide who gets access to Insights.
-You ensure who receives suitable training in privacy, and in your company’s policies and other applicable subject areas, before granting them access to the data in Insights.
+Your organization decides who gets access to Insights.
+You ensure that employees receive suitable training in privacy, and in your company’s policies and other applicable subject areas, before granting them access to the data in Insights.

 ## Organizational data from Microsoft Azure